ninajuwa/Rating-experiment/README.md

 clmm_ratings.R – the R script for the analysis

-data_ratings.csv (main input for R script) – the raw data for the rating expriment \r data_meta.participants.csv – raw participant meta data (sex, age, educational degree etc.)
+data_ratings.csv (main input for R script) – the raw data for the rating expriment

+data_meta.participants.csv – raw participant meta data (sex, age, educational degree etc.)

 More info: